RKNF404/chromium-hardening-guide/pages/CONFIG_GEN.md

 - `--system SYSTEM` - takes either "linux", "macos", or "windows".
 This allows overriding the automatic platform detection, incase you want to generate config files for another computer.
 - `--type TYPE` - allows filtering by the type of configuration file you want, i.e. commandline or policy.
 Commandline will only output the flags file and ignore all policies, the policy options does the inverse.
 The purpose is for the case where you cannot, for one reason or another, use one of these configuration types.
 For example, on MacOS where commandline flags are harder to persist.
 - `--format FORMAT` - allows selecting between the two types of formats for the flags file.
 Generic is just flags separated on each line, variable is each flags being appended to a CHROMIUM_FLAGS variable in the case of the file being used in a shell script.
-This may get overridden if the platform only supports one type of format (example, Windows only supports generic due to how `chromewrapper` is written)
+This may get overridden if the platform only supports one type of format (example, Windows only supports generic due to how `ChromeWrapper` is written)
 - `--tag TAG` - filter the output flags by the various tags included, such as "security", "privacy", "annoyance", etc. Can be helpful if you only need a very specific group of flags or policies.
 - `--file FILE` - can be used to set a path a custom configs database.
 - `--choice [y|n|yes|no]` - sets the default choice for optional configs, meant to allow for automation.